 We decided not to follow the crowds as we disembarked from the vaparetto, instead we chose to wander off down some side streets.
 Venice was very busy but the side streets were virtually empty.
 The first bonus to going against the crowd was that we were able to see the Bridge of Sighs from behind, there was literally only us and another couple looking at it from this view, whereas there was a huge crowd looking at it from the front.
 We did see it from the front too, but much later in the day, on our way back to the vaparetto.

 We found it really easy to find our way around the back streets and it was nice to be able to see Venice more like the locals would.
-There were little piazzas and small shops selling items such as luxury chocolates and marzipan figures.
+There were little piazzas and small shops selling items such as souvenirs, clothing, luxury chocolates and marzipan figures.

 I knew that I really wanted to see Piazza San Marco and the night before our visit we booked tickets to jump the queue for St. Mark’s Basilica.
 The tickets were free and saved us joining the huge queue that was snaking around the outside of the Basilica.
 Once inside, Abby and I had to buy cover-ups for our shoulders, they only cost €1 and lots of people were wearing them.
 The Basilica was beautiful, especially the stunning Byzantine mosaiics, however having visited St. Peter’s Basilica in Vatican City I didn’t think St. Mark’s was as stunning.
 We paid the small fee to go up onto the balconies and we felt it was really worthwhile as there’s a lot to see up there, plus you can go outside and get a great view over the Piazza.